TinyMission/kara/README.md

 There's plenty of work left to do to make Kara a first class framework, and we'd welcome contributions.
 Contact andy at tinymission.com to get involved.

+## Bugs, Suggestions and Feature Requests

+All issues for Kara are tracked [here](http://youtrack.codebetter.com/issues/kara)

 ## License

 Kara is Open Source and licensed under the Apache Licenses, version 2.0.
 It can be freely used in commercial projects.